TodePond/TodePondDotCom/wikiblogarden/blending/devrel/readme.md

 i was "serious" before and now I'm "silly"

-> can't wait for the splainers to get offended by this tho
+> or the reverse

 <h2></h2>

-"But what do YOU want to be, Lu?" is what people ask me. and my answer is always the same in that i don't care what you call it, but you do, and i only care what i do. i am trying to do great things, on my own terms and measures, i am trying to be the best in the world, and you can call it what you want, because it won't change anything
+"But what do YOU want to be, Lu?" is what people ask me. and my answer is always the same in that i don't care what you call it, but you do, and i only care what i do. i am trying to do great things, on my own terms and measures, i am trying to be the best in the world(!) and you can call it what you want, because it won't change anything about me or what i do

 <h2></h2>